-Approximately 2,500 men, women, and children are homeless in Baltimore on any given night.
-Four factors are primarily responsible for homelessness: lack of affordable housing, lack of affordable health care, low incomes, and a lack of comprehensive services.
-Chronic illnesses, including substance abuse disorders and persistent mental illness, and other physical disabilities create additional challenges in resolving homelessness.
+Approximately 2,200 men, women, and children are homeless in Baltimore City on any given night.
+Lack of affordable housing, low incomes, and limited access to comprehensive services are primary causes of homelessness.
+Disabilities and chronic illnesses, including substance use disorders and mental illness, create additional challenges in resolving homelessness.

-The Homeless Services Program in the Mayor's Office of Human Services is the designated lead agency for the Continuum of Care and works to implement federal, state, and local policy and best practices in addition to administering and monitoring homeless services grants.
-HSP administers approximately $48 million annually for programs that include street outreach, emergency shelter, transitional housing, rapid rehousing, permanent supportive housing, Housing Opportunities for Persons With AIDS (HOPWA), meal programs, and eviction prevention.
-Each year, through a network of partner providers, the homeless services program delivers housing and supportive services to over 25,000 individuals and families.
+The Mayor's Office of Homeless Services (MOHS) is the designated lead agency for the Continuum of Care and works to implement federal, state, and local policy and best practices in addition to administering and monitoring homeless services grants.
+MOHS administers approximately $48 million annually for programs that include street outreach, emergency shelter, transitional housing, rapid rehousing, permanent supportive housing, Housing Opportunities for Persons with AIDS (HOPWA), and meal programs.
+Each year, through a network of partner providers, we deliver housing and supportive services to over 25,000 individuals and families.